Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 For now, the paper is continuing to be published as normal.

 Pages of Hackney- The bookshop tweeted this morning: "Due to the need for social distance at this crucial time we sadly feel it is right to close the shop until the end of March."
-Instead, Pages of Hackney are encouraging orders and offering free home delivery in Hackney by Bike or can post UK wide.
+Instead, Pages of Hackney are encouraging orders but can only supply books they already have in stock.
+They will be showcasing their stock on Instagram everyday and customers can message them if they would like to purchase a title shown.

 Village Books, Dulwich- The bookshop is closed to the public but they are trying to supply books at a distance.
 They are still offering advice and recommendations, with orders to be placed via email.
-If you are self-isolating they are able to deliver books wihtin walking distance of the shop, but ask customers to be patient with delivery times.
+If you are self-isolating they are able to deliver books within walking distance of the shop, but ask customers to be patient with delivery times.
+They also have jigsaws and games.

 All events have been cancelled for the coming weeks and customers will recieve a full refund.